natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.1
 ~~~~~~~~~~~

-A dictionary with information about different devices is created in the task.
+The task contains a dictionary with information about different devices.

-You should ask user to enter device name (r1, r2 or sw1).
-And display information about corresponding device on standard output stream (information will be in form of a dictionary).
+In the task you need: ask the user to enter the device name (r1, r2 or sw1).
+Print information about the corresponding device to standard output
+(information will be in the form of a dictionary).

-Example of script execution:
+An example of script execution:

 ::